 Setting Up to Sell on Facebook

-Facebook gives you several different pathways to sell digital products, and the approach you choose can shape how customers experience your brand.
+Once you’ve set up your product, delivery system, and Business Page, the next step is deciding how you’ll actually sell on Facebook.
+The platform gives you several different pathways to sell digital products, and the approach you choose can shape how customers experience your brand.

 Facebook Shops

-This allows you to set up a dedicated storefront where you can showcase products, set prices, and, in some regions, even process payments directly through Meta Pay.
+This allows you to set up a digital storefront where you can showcase products, set prices, and, in some regions, even process payments directly through Meta Pay.
 However, this “checkout on Facebook” feature is being phased out, and as of mid-2025, most Shops are transitioning to a website checkout experience where purchases are completed on the seller’s own site.

 Facebook Marketplace